Large influx of Red-footed Falcons (Falco vespertinus) has been detected in Morocco during the last few days and continues to this date.

 – On 2 May, Brahim Bakass photographed 2 Red-footed Falcons near Kelaat M’Gouna.

-– On 10 May, Karim Laïdi and his colleagues of GOMAC photographed a male and female at Enjil Plateau, Boulemane Province (photo 1).
+– On 10 May, Karim Laïdi and his GOMAC colleagues photographed a male and female at Enjil Plateau, Boulemane Province (photo 1).

 – On 11 May, Karim Rousselon commented the following: “a group of about 50 Red-footed Falcons are passing through the Enjil plateau at the moment”.

 – On 12 May, Said Azaouaghe photographed a male Red-footed Falcon being attacked by a Common Kestrel (Falco tinnunculus) at Nador on the Mediterranean coast (photo 2).

 Updates 1: The influx continues